 - From the Raspberry Pi terminal window, enter:

-- Select the Network Options item from the menu, then the WiFi option.
+- Select the Network Options item from the menu, and then the Wi-Fi option.

 - On a fresh install, for regulatory purposes, you will need to specify the country in which the device is being used.